 Born in California, he received a PhD in political science from the University of Illinois, an MA from Ohio University, and a BA from Ohio Wesleyan University.

-He and his wife, Susan, a retired school psychologist, live in Princeton.
-They have three adult children and four grandchildren.
+He and his wife, Susan, a retired school psychologist, live in Princeton, N.J.
+They have three adult children and five grandchildren.
 They enjoy minor league baseball on sunny days and exploring the culture and cuisine of Italy.